louisgag/openFoam-Overset-SpeedUp/README.md

 `cd system;for i in "c0" "c0_in" "bl0" "bl1" "bl2";do echo $i;cd $i;ln -sT ../decomposeParDict ./decomposeParDict;cd ..;done;cd .. # this is only an example where there is one background zone which gets divided into two regions (where interpolation can occur, c0_in, and where it can't occur, c0, along with the component meshes, bl1,2,3`

-`myDecomposePar -allRegions -copyZero -cellDist -force > log.decomp 2>&1  ## you need to defined a regionProperties file in the constant folder where you list the names of your regions and say they are all fluid regions, -cellDist is required otherwise globalProcIds will not be written... copyZero allows you to save the time required to write the fields, which you don't need yet`
+`myDecomposePar -allRegions -copyZero -cellDist -force > log.decomp 2>&1  ## you need to define a regionProperties file in the constant folder where you list the names of your regions and say they are all fluid regions, -cellDist is required otherwise globalProcIds will not be written... copyZero allows you to save the time required to write the fields, which you don't need yet`
 #### b) on the original case (where you will run the case and don't need myDecomposePar):
 copy constant/globalProcIds that was created by myDecomposePar and run